Deep-MI/FastSurfer/Docker/README.md

            --sid subjectX --sd /output \
            --parallel
 ```
+##### Docker Flags:
-* The -v commands mount your data, output and directory with the FreeSurfer license file into the docker container.
+* `-v`: This commands mount your data, output and directory with the FreeSurfer license file into the docker container.
 Inside the container these are visible under the name following the colon (in this case /data, /output, and /fs_license).
-* The --rm flag takes care of removing the container once the analysis finished.
+* `--rm`: The flag takes care of removing the container once the analysis finished.
+* `--user $(id -u):$(id -g)`: This part automatically runs the container with your group- (id -g) and user-id (id -u).
+All generated files will then belong to the specified user.
+Without the flag, the docker container will be run as root.
-* Optionally, you can add a -d flag to run in detached mode (no screen output and you return to shell)
+* `-d`: This is optional.
+You can add this flag to run in detached mode (no screen output and you return to shell)

-* Again, the --user $(id -u):$(id -g) part automatically runs the container with your group- _(id -g)_ and user-id _(id -u)_
+##### Fastsurfer Flags:
-* The fs_license points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.
+* The `--fs_license` points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.

-* Note, that the paths following --fs_license, --t1, and --sd are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the -v arguments.
+Note, that the paths following `--fs_license`, `--t1`, and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.

+A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory.
+So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
+Make sure the output directory is empty, to avoid overwriting existing files.

 All other flags are identical to the ones explained on the main page [README](../README.md).

 ### Example 7: Experimental build for AMD GPUs